Construction Project Management: 11 Professional Standards Every Owner Should Expect

 Site Remains Disorganized

 Consistently messy, disorganized job sites indicate broader management deficiencies.
-Professional CM services maintain organized, safe work environments.
+Professional teams maintain organized, safe work environments.

 Communication Lacks Consistency